-Today I got asked to join a remote computer to our domain.
+Today I got asked to join a remote computer to a domain.
 An interesting problem by itself but this computer only had a USB Verizon air card for internet access.
 That was a little bit of a new twist for me.
-The laptop was on the domain at one but somehow got disjoined.
+The laptop was on the domain at one point but somehow got disjoined.
 The user was also hours from the office and without domain access, some licensed software and network services would not work.

 So, the first thing I did was see if he had any kind of VPN software installed that would connect his computer back to the corporate network.
 He had Cisco AnyConnect.
 The next thing was to see if there were any local accounts on the computer I could use.
 They had the local administrator account turned on so that will also help.

 1. Ones we know the laptop has everything we need then the first step is to log out of the domain account and log into a local account.

 2. Then I got the user to connect to his air card.